vault-thirteen/TIFFer/ReadMe.md

 Decoding of image formats is not supported by this library.
 Writing and encoding data is also not part of this library.

-This library supports following tags:
+This library supports tags of following categories:
 * **Baseline tags**
   (of the TIFF 6.0 Specification)